mrworf/detrackify-email/GUARD_SERVER.md

 * `--resource-dir` Directory containing additional resources (images only)
 * `--timeout` Seconds to wait before the continue button activates (default `5`)
 * `--privacy` Disable logging of visited links
-* `--resolve` Resolve the final URL before showing the continue button
+* `--resolve` Resolve the final URL before showing the continue button (uses HEAD)
 * `--resolve-cache-file` File used to store resolved URLs
 * `--resolve-cache-days` Days to keep cached items (default `30`)
 * `--resolve-cache-max` Maximum number of cached items (default `4096`)
-* `--resolve-get` Use HTTP GET instead of HEAD when resolving links
+* `--resolve-get` Use HTTP GET when resolving links (implies `--resolve`)
+* `--strip-param-prefix` Remove tracking parameters starting with PREFIX and everything after (may be used multiple times)

+The `--strip-param-prefix` option is useful for removing marketing parameters such as `utm_source`.
+The first matching parameter and all subsequent parameters are dropped from the URL before displaying it or performing the redirect.
+Removing parameters may break links if any subsequent parameter is required by the destination site.

 The server verifies the provided hash, shows a warning page and then redirects the user without sending a referrer header.
 It automatically chooses a warning page